levinboimtomer/JUST/README.md

 (WORK IN PROGRESS)
 'just' facilitates the construction and management of bash based pipelines on a cluster by
-1. grouping commands under a task name/id and
+* Grouping commands under a task name/id
-2. easily executing tasks by scheduling them on the cluster. job dependence is supported to some extent (chains graphs only)
+* Sharing global variables among tasks (for example paths to common programs)
+* Easily scheduling tasks as jobs on a cluster (job dependence is supported for tasks with consecutive ids)
-3. logging STDOUT/STDERR in meaningful names.
+* logging STDOUT/STDERR in meaningful file names.

 Usage:
-Define a sequence of indexed tasks in a file (here named 'tasks.just'):
+* Define a sequence of indexed tasks in a file (here named 'tasks.just'):

 <pre>
 1:task1:{{